This image is the cover for the book Jupiter, The Grand Tour

-What Grant's would-be controllers don't know is that his loyalty to science may be greater than his desire for a quiet life.
-But that loyalty will be tested in a mission as dangerous as any ever undertaken-a mission to the middle reaches of Jupiter's endless atmosphere, a place where hydrogen flows as a liquid, and cyclones larger than planets rage for centuries at a time.
+What Grant’s would-be controllers don’t know is that his loyalty to science may be greater than his desire for a quiet life.
+But that loyalty will be tested on a dangerous mission to the middle reaches of Jupiter’s atmosphere.
+In a place where liquid hydrogen flows freely and planet-sized cyclones rage, something even more horrifying is about to be discovered . . .

 Ben Bova (1932-2020) was the author of more than a hundred works of science fact and fiction, including Able One, Transhuman, Orion, the Star Quest Trilogy, and the Grand Tour novels, including Titan, winner of John W. Campbell Memorial Award for best novel of the year.
 His many honors include the Isaac Asimov Memorial Award in 1996, the Lifetime Achievement Award of the Arthur C. Clarke Foundation in 2005, and the Robert A. Heinlein Award “for his outstanding body of work in the field of literature” in 2008.